logo

 How to Become a Teacher in Baltimore

-Public school teachers in Baltimore are employed by the Baltimore City Public Schools district and must hold Maryland teacher certification issued by the Maryland State Department of Education.
+Public school teachers in Baltimore are employed by the Baltimore City Public Schools district and must hold Maryland teacher certification issued by the Maryland State Department of Education (MSDE).
 Becoming certified requires completing a bachelor’s degree and teacher preparation program and passing the state’s exams for prospective teachers.
 Candidates for teaching jobs in Baltimore private and charter schools might not be required to hold Maryland teacher certification, but must usually have at least a bachelor’s degree.
 Continue reading to learn more about job opportunities in Baltimore’s K-12 schools.

 Baltimore Teacher Certification Requirements

 All prospective teachers in Maryland must complete a bachelor’s degree, an approved teacher preparation program, and successfully pass the Basic Skills test and any necessary content and pedagogy tests related to the age range and teachable subjects sought.
 Applications for teacher certification can be completed using the online application.
-To learn more about the traditional path to teaching in Maryland, view our Maryland certification page.
+To learn more about the traditional path to teaching in Maryland, view our Maryland teacher certification page.

 Teacher Certification Programs in Baltimore

 The following colleges and universities in Baltimore have state-approved teacher preparation programs that can prepare you for certification or additional endorsements if you already hold certification.
-You can also read more about teacher preparation programs statewide on our Maryland schools page.
+You can also read more about teacher preparation programs statewide on our Maryland education schools page.

 • Coppin State University